Aiven-Open/jdbc-connector-for-apache-kafka/docs/source-connector.md

 The connector periodically polls the database metadata, detects created and deleted tables.
-It automatically adapts to these changes by starting polling created tables and stopping deleted ones.
+It automatically adapts to these changes by starting polling created tables and stopping polling deleted ones.
 The metadata poll interval is configured by `table.poll.interval.ms` and is 60 seconds by default.